eftieell/intro_programming_2/src/chapters/classes2/shallow_v_deep_copy.md

 <img src="deep_copy_modified.png" alt="Two triangles, after deep copy and modification of one the original" width = 450>

-In the above memory diagram, `orig.vertex1` was changed to a newly-instantiated `Point`.
+Side note: in the above memory diagram, `orig.vertex1` was changed to a newly-instantiated `Point`.
 This means that there are no longer any arrows pointing to the initial point `orig.vertex1`.
 Since there are no remaining references to this point, it can no longer be accessed from within this program.
 Python "cleans up" these orphaned objects through a process called *garbage collection*.
 Garbage collection recovers space in memory to potentially be used by python later in the running of the program.